Trainees must meet all the graduation requirements of their home department in addition to ITiMS requirements.

 - Laboratory techniques.

-Trainees will also meet regularly with their co-advisors, and actively participate in the laboratories or research groups of their mentors, as well as in ITiMS activities, such as annual retreats, symposia, journal clubs, joint laboratory meetings, and workshops.
+Trainees should also meet regularly with their co-advisors, and actively participate in the laboratories or research groups of their mentors, as well as in ITiMS activities, such as annual retreats, symposia, journal clubs, joint laboratory meetings, and workshops.

 Most trainees’ dissertation committees will be co-chaired by both ITiMS co-advisors.
 At a minimum, the chair of the trainee’s dissertation committee will be one of their ITiMS advisors.